LucaMueller1/Lithops-Thumbnails-CodeEngine/README.md

 # Repository for Research Paper: Serverless Thumbnail Generation
-Serverless deployment on Cloud Code Engine that uses the Lithops Framework to process images in parallel
+Serverless deployment on IBM Cloud Code Engine that uses the Lithops Framework to process images in parallel

 **English Title:** Juxtaposition of thumbnail generation on IBM Cloud Code Engine with multiprocessing through the Lithops Framework and the traditional deployment on a virtual machine